Jail Inspectors and Jail Medical Inspectors must be certified in order to conduct inspections.

 About Basic Certification Course for Jail Inspectors

 The Jail Medical Inspectors Course is taught by members of the FMJS Medical Subcommittee.
-This is a three day course which covers the history of jail standards, standards review, documentation, pharmacy rules and regulations, inspection techniques, medical records review and collection, legal aspects, and report submission.
-In order to become a certified Jail Medical Inspector you must complete this certification course as well as meet the qualifications specified in the FMJS.
+This is a four-day course which covers the history of jail standards, standards review, documentation, pharmacy rules and regulations, inspection techniques, medical records review and collection, legal aspects and report submission.
+In order to become a certified Jail Medical Inspector, you must complete this certification course as well as meet the qualifications specified in the FMJS.

 About Jail Medical Inspectors Course